Package Leaflet: Information for the User

 Other problemssuch as:

-Do not use this medication after the expiration date that appears on the packaging after (CAD.).
+Do not use this medicine after the expiration date that appears on the packaging after (EXP.).
 The expiration date is the last day of the month indicated.

-Medications should not be disposed of through drains or in the trash.
-Dispose of the packaging and medications you no longer need at the SIGRE point of the pharmacy.
-If in doubt, ask your pharmacist how to dispose of the packaging and medications you no longer need.
-By doing so, you will help protect the environment.
+Medicines should not be disposed of via wastewater or household waste.
+Deposit the packaging and medicines you no longer need at the SIGRE Point of the pharmacy.
+In case of doubt, ask your pharmacist how to dispose of the packaging and medicines you no longer need.
+This will help protect the environment.

 Core: